cozy/cozy-docs/src/documents/en/host/manage.html.md

 /usr/local/var/lib/couchdb/
 ```

+This path can also be `/var/lib/couchdb`, in particular if your cozy is
+installed on Debian or Ubuntu.

 You could change that directory where you want, on a mounting point with more
 free disk space.
 For that, open the following file:

 ```bash
 /usr/local/etc/couchdb/local.ini
 ```

+It's `/etc/couchdb/local.init` on Debian and Ubuntu.

 Add the couchdb section if it is not already present.
 Then you can change the
 database directory parameters: